Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 Govt. may prescribe manner in which the credit referred to in sub-sections (1) and (2) may be attributed.

-17.2.1.1 Determination of common ITC for each tax period
+17.2.1 Determination of eligible common ITC for each tax period

 Rule 42(1)

-used partly for business purposes + partly for other purposes, or partly for taxable & zero rated supplies + partly for exempt supplies
+partly for effecting taxable & zero rated supplies and partly for exempt supplies

 shall be attributed to business purpose or for taxable supplies in the following manner-